mmu-webdesign/l4-IWD-web-block/rwd-1a-start-coding.md

 - Validate to check for errors.
 - Add the box sizing and flexible image CSS re-sets.
 - Select and add your Google fonts.
-- Select a colour scheme ready for implementing next week.
+- Select a colour scheme ready for implementing next.

 And finally: